Our Town: Production history

-In 2003, Paul Newman, marking his final stage performance, acted in the role of Stage Manager, with Jayne Atkinson as Mrs. Gibbs and Jane Curtin as Mrs. Webb, in a production staged at New York City's Booth Theatre.
+In 2003, Paul Newman, marking his final stage performance, acted in the role of Stage Manager, with Jayne Atkinson as Mrs. Gibbs and Jane Curtin as Mrs. Webb, in a production staged at New York City's Booth Theatre directed by James Naughton.
 It opened on December 4, 2002, after three previews and ran until January 26, 2003.
 The production was videotaped for broadcast on Showtime and later on PBS (see "Adaptations" below).

 A revival of Our Town opened at the Barrow Street Theatre, in New York City, on February 26, 2009.
 The production was directed by David Cromer, who also performed the role of Stage Manager for much of the show's run.
 Upon closing, the production had played four preview and 644 regular performances, making it the longest-running production of the play in its history.
 In addition to Cromer, other notable actors who performed in the role of Stage Manager included Helen Hunt, Michael McKean, Jason Butler Harner, Stephen Kunken and Michael Shannon.

 In 2017, Tony Award–winning Deaf West Theater, a Los Angeles–based theater company, co-produced with the Pasadena Playhouse a production of Our Town performed in American Sign Language and spoken English.

 A new revival directed by Kenny Leon opened on Broadway on October 10, 2024 with Jim Parsons as the Stage Manager, Zoey Deutch as Emily Webb, Katie Holmes as Mrs. Webb, Billy Eugene Jones as Dr. Gibbs, Ephraim Sykes as George Gibbs, Richard Thomas as Mr. Webb, Michelle Wilson as Mrs. Gibbs, Julie Halston as Mrs. Soames, and Donald Webber Jr. as Simon Stimpson.
 The production began previews on 17 September 2024 at the Ethel Barrymore Theatre.
 This production closed on January 19, 2025.